gootga/MAGON/README.md

 future updates.

 INSTRUCTIONS for MAGON v1:
--Name your files and add the paths to the dedicated line in the script.
+Name your files and add the paths to the dedicated line in the script.
--Create a dictionary file (pop list, eg. "magon-dictionary.dat") with the names of the populations you want to keep.
+Create a dictionary file (pop list, eg. "magon-dictionary.dat") with the names of the populations you want to keep.
--Run the script.
+Run the script.

 EXAMPLE USAGE:
 python3 magon_v1.py